SolarArbiter/solarforecastarbiter-core/docs/source/reference-forecasts.rst

 Automated Generation
 ====================

+The Solar Forecast Arbiter runs workers that automatically create reference forecasts.
+This feature is currently limited to reference forecasts defined by the Arbiter itself.
+In the future we hope to extend this to user-defined reference forecasts.

 Automated generation of reference NWP forecasts is achieved by adding a set of parameters to a Forecast's extra_parameters (formatted as JSON).
 These parameters are: